fastify/fastify-multipart/README.md

 For security reasons, `@fastify/multipart` sets the limit for `parts` and `fileSize` being _1000_ and _1048576_ respectively.

-**Note**: if the file stream that is provided by `data.file` is not consumed, like in the example below with the usage of pump, the promise will not be fulfilled at the end of the multipart processing.
+**Note**: if the file stream that is provided by `data.file` is not consumed, like in the example below with the usage of pipeline, the promise will not be fulfilled at the end of the multipart processing.
 This behavior is inherited from [`@fastify/busboy`](https://github.com/fastify/busboy).

 **Note**: if you set a `fileSize` limit and you want to know if the file limit was reached you can: